-ArogyaM – Wellness Centre based on Ayurveda and Yoga : Programs and Therapies for holistic wellbeing are offered regularly, in addition to regular treatments, under the care of a trained Ayurvedic physician.
-The wellness centre has two separate treatment rooms for men and women, and rooms for residence, reception area, and living quarters for the therapists.
+ArogyaM – Wellness Centre based on Ayurveda and Yoga : Programs and therapies for holistic wellbeing are offered regularly, in addition to regular treatments, under the care of a trained Ayurvedic physician.
+The wellness centre has two separate treatment rooms for men and women each, rooms for residence, reception area, and living quarters for the therapists.